Nevada Retirement Mandate 2026: Las Vegas and Reno Employers Complete Guide – RetirementMandate.com

 Nevada retirement mandate 2026 guide for Las Vegas and Reno employers

 Nevada is joining the growing list of states requiring employers to facilitate retirement savings for their workers.
-If you operate a business in Las Vegas, Henderson, Reno, North Las Vegas, Sparks, or Boulder City with 5 or more employees, here’s what you need to know about Nevada’s retirement mandate — and how to turn compliance into a financial advantage.
+If you operate a business in Las Vegas, Henderson, Reno, North Las Vegas, Sparks, or Boulder City with 100 or more employees (smaller employers phase in by January 1, 2027), here’s what you need to know about Nevada’s retirement mandate — and how to turn compliance into a financial advantage.

 Nevada’s Retirement Mandate: The Background